Location: Austin, Texas

 Project Manager: Travis Cook

-Design Team: Matt Fajkus, AIA, Travis Cook, Arman Hadilou
+Design Team: Matt Fajkus, Travis Cook, Arman Hadilou

 Design Support: Juan Carlos Fornino, Luu Mac, Andrew Green, Blake Naumann

 Phase: Completion 2013

 4’x8’x4” EPS Foam panels make up a 40’ long backdrop element.
 Scales of desired view and transparency are blended with scales of the human body, specifically, Le Corbusier’s iconic Modular Man proportioning system.
 The result is a sinuous distortion of a morphologically identical unit along the X, Y, and Z axes.

 Material + Tool